hth313/OS4/doc/buffer.rst

 for key assignments, so how can this work you may wonder.
 Well, a buffer as defined ny HP is supposed to have the first two nibbles (4-bit values) set the same way.
-This allowes for 14 buffers, numbered 1-14.
-The time module uses buffer 10, so it set the first two nibbles to `AA` (`A` hex is 10 decimal) for its buffer.
-However, `FF` would not work as it could be mistaken for a key assignment register.
-The answer is that we usually put `1F` there instead.
+This allowes for 14 buffers, numbered 1--14.
+The time module uses buffer 10, so it set the first two nibbles to ``AA`` (``A`` hex is 10 decimal) for its buffer.
+However, ``FF`` would not work as it could be mistaken for a key assignment register.
+The answer is that we usually put ``1F`` there instead.
 The first nibble can actually be any non-zero value except 15 and work properly with all existing software.
 Taking advantage of this allowes for having buffer 0 and 15, for a total of 16 buffers.
-Buffer 0 is already used by the Ladybug module which from versio 1 takes advatange of the OS4 module, which leaves 15 for the OS4 system buffer.
+Buffer 0 is already used by the Ladybug module which from version 1A takes advantage of the OS4 module, which leaves 15 for the OS4 system buffer.

 Buffer layout
 =============

-The buffer makes use of a header register followed by several areas that appear in a defined order.
-The size of each area is kept in the buffer header which means that to get to a certain area you need to sum the areas before it and then add one for the buffer header.
-There are routines in OS4 to help with this, but normally you will use more high level routines that deals with more complete actions on the buffer, finding the area inside the buffer is just a small detai;.
+The buffer consists of a header register followed by several areas that appear in a well defined order.
+The size of each area is kept in the buffer header, which means that to get to a certain area, sizes of areas before need to be summed and added to the buffer header address.
+There are routines in OS4 to help with this, but normally you will use more high level routines that deals with more complete actions on the buffer, finding the area inside the buffer is just a small detail.

 The sizes are in the buffer header, but as they is a little shortage of room, two of the sizes are single nibble and the reamining two uses